yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 ### see also
 - [Diode lasers vs. Co2 laser tubes.
 Advantages and disadvantages](https://endurancelasers.com/diode-lasers-vs-co2-laser-tubes/)
-	- diodes: no single diode can create more than 10 watt optical powe
+	- diodes: no single diode can create more than 10 watt optical power / Have a long lifespan (if the diode does not work anything really happens to it).